tompudding/roll20_pf2_helper/Readme.md

 PF2 Helper
 ==========

 This is an Roll20 API script designed to help running Pathfinder Second Edition.
-It has three main features:
+It has four main features:

 * Parsing of NPCs/Monsters from Paizo PDFs and monster.pf2.tools json
+* Quick macros for rolling saves / skills and attacks of enemies.
 * Hiding of enemy rolls, names, and more correct handling of criticals (including deadly and fatal)
 * Making secret rolls easier